 Yoga Music Playlist

-Current playlist of Feel Good Music.
+A cool playlist with all electronic music.
 If you are interested in past yoga playlists you can go here and check them out.

 “Breathe” Mugs now have HANDLES!Check out these awesome new mugs I have available for the visiting public!

 Nov.
 26, 2013: Yoga Shot - Urdhva Dhanurasana

 Video ArchivesJohn has created more than 70 free yoga videos for your practicing pleasure.
 These videos are beginner to intermediate classes involving all different types of asana practice.
 Visit the video page to see what's available.